petr-tik/emacs-config/TIL.md

     M-. - go to the definition in source
     C-x 4 M-. - go to definition in another window
-    C-c C-e - for code at point select it everywhere in the buffer and edit it
+    C-c C-e - for code at point select it everywhere in the buffer and edit it C-c C-c send the buffer to python shell (similar to python major mode)

 ## Ibuffer mode - interactive mode